flyeralarm/php-code-validator/README.md

 “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## Custom Rules in addition to PSR-12

 * Variable names MUST be in lowerCamelCase
 * Yoda conditions MUST NOT be used
 * Unit tests with @expectedException MUST contain @expectedExceptionMessage annotation
-* Return type annotations (@return) MUST only contain one of scalar type, object (e.g. no "@return string|null") or an array of one these
 * Exceptions messages MUST not contain exclamation marks or full stops
 * Keywords GOTO and EVAL MUST NOT be used
 * Underscores in namespaces MUST NOT be used